garridoo/atsphere_cc/README.md

 NOTE:

-Steps 1.-4. are very computationally intensive and can only be performed in a reasonable time frame using high-performance computing and parallelization.
-For this reason, the secondary data generated be these scripts (namely: assemblies, ORFs, annotations, species tree, WGS taxonomy info., etc.) are provided here:

 The raw data (from the sequencing machine) necessary to run these scripts, as well as mapping file, metadata and intermediate results can be downloaded from: